8 Thoughtfully Designed Townhomes in the Heart of Edgemont Village

 The project will also provide much-needed road upgrades including a one-way street for Canfield, new bike lanes and the addition of a sidewalk along Woodbine Avenue, which is part of the official route to Highland Elementary School.
 New pedestrian street lighting will replace aging overhead power lines, improving visibility and safety around the site.
 Public realm improvements include integrated seating on Woodbine and Highlands, vertical landscaping on all three frontages and an open landscaped courtyard.

-The project is unanimously supported by all five adjacent residents on Canfield Crescent and the Edgemont Upper Capilano Community Association Executive (EUCCA).
-Please show your support below by completing a short survey and sending an automated letter of support to Mayor Mike Little and Council.
+3155/3175 Canfield Crescent is unanimously supported by residents on Canfield Crescent and the Edgemont Upper Capilano Community Association Executive (EUCCA).
+Please engage in your community’s future by completing a short survey and/or sending your personal comments to Mayor Mike Little and Council.

 Your letter will be emailed to Mayor Mike Little, Councillor Jim Hansen, Councillor Lisa Muri, Councillor Betty Forbes, Councillor Meg Curren, Councillor Jordan Back, and Councillor Mathew Bond.